Crab and Corn Chowder

 - 1 Tablespoon Gulf Coast Bay Seasoning

 - 12 ounces seafood (fish, crab, shrimp) - we used fresh blue crab

 - Fresh or Dried Parsley Flakes to taste

 - 4 slices cooked bacon, crumbled

-- Coarse Ground Black Pepper (add to taste)
+- Coarse Ground Black Pepper to taste

 - On the grill or in a grill basket, grill the corn and potatoes on medium heat until cooked and slightly charred.
 Allow corn to cool and cut from the cob.
 If you do not have a grill basket, cut the potatoes into slices first and dice them after grilling.